-If you are looking for a quick help, skip to a desired topic on this page:
+If you are looking for quick help, skip to a desired topic on this page:

-Interactive Video Transcript is a function available only for owners of the FV Player Pro license.
-It will use an attached VTT file (usually subtitles) to generate a transcript in a box below the video.
-The text will follow the playback of the video, highlighting the current line, while allowing users to skip to any point on in the video by clicking on the lines in the transcript.
+Interactive Video Transcript uses an attached VTT file (usually subtitles) to generate a transcript in a box below the video.
+The text will follow the playback of the video, highlighting the current line, while allowing users to skip to any point in the video by clicking on individual lines in the transcript.
+This feature is available only for the users of FV Player Pro.

 The main function of this feature is to highlight the current line in the VTT file.
-If you are using the file also as subtitles, you will see that it's the same line that's currently shown in the video.
+If you simultaneously use the same file as subtitles, you can see that the highlighted transcript line will match the one currently shown in the video.

 When the Autoscroll function is active (as in the picture above), the text box will automatically scroll down as the video continues, always showing the active line in the top row.
 This can be turned off when the user wants to scroll through the transcript and let the video play.